perrettymea/YOLO-WAL-fluid-detection-WCI-data/README.md

 ## Training dataset(s)

-Download the training data from the link provided here (SEANOE) and organize your folder as follows:
+Download the training data from the link provided here (SEANOE, soon) and organize your folder as follows:

 ```
 dataset/